-Exotic: Cuba, Honduras, Mauritius, Paraguay, Puerto Rico, United States of America
+Exotic: Cuba, Honduras, Mauritius, Paraguay, Puerto Rico, US

 The map above shows countries where the species has been planted.
 It does neither suggest that the species can be planted in every ecological zone within that country, nor that the species can not be planted in other countries than those depicted.
 Since some tree species are invasive, you need to follow biosafety procedures that apply to your planting site.